What is anovulation?

-If you are overweight, losing weight, and if you are underweight gaining weight makes you usually ovulate.
-In more serious cases of anovulation, fertility drug therapies such as clomiphene and gonadotropin may be recommended to induce ovulation.
 It is important that any underlying cause of infertility which may result in anovulation be treated.
-In some cases, an ovarian wedge resection may be performed.
+In some cases, losing or gaining weight may help.
+In more serious cases, fertility drug therapies such as clomiphene and gonadotropin may be recommended to induce ovulation, or an ovarian wedge resection may be performed.
 This procedure involves the removal of certain parts of the ovaries in order to balance hormone levels.
 Speak to your doctor or a fertility specialist for information on what is best for you.
-Being aware of your options can help you make the appropriate decision for your future benefit.
+Being aware of your options can help you make the appropriate decision for you.

-- If your periods do not come at all with a negative pregnancy test
+- If your periods do not come at all ( and you had a negative pregnancy test)

 - You have a lot of spotting with irregular periods